LuizBronzeadoNeto/LuizBronzeadoNeto/README.md

 ![Alt text](https://i.pinimg.com/originals/f9/57/6f/f9576fca9fc8ef79976a1d6327bbe9ae.gif "Github Banner")

 # 💫 About Me:
-Hi/Hallo/Oi,<br>I'm Luiz, I am a Computer Science student at the Federal University of Campina Grande, Brazil<br>🌱 I'm currently learning more about functional and logical programming<br>💬 Feel free to ask me about anything
+Hi/Hallo/Olá,<br>I'm Luiz, I am a Computer Science student at the Federal University of Campina Grande in Brazil<br>🌱 I'm currently learning more about functional and logical programming<br>💬 Feel free to ask me about anything!

+Computers are the closest things we have to actual magic.
+A rock that we taught how to "think"?
+Who would have believed that was possible?

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/www.linkedin.com/in/bronzeadonetoluiz)